Risperidone-SZ, 4 mg 30 pcs

 – Parkinson’s disease,

-– severe renal or hepatic impairment (see “Dosage and administration”),
+– severe renal or hepatic failure (see section “Method of administration and dosage”),

-– drug abuse or drug dependence (see “Dosage and administration”).
+– drug abuse or drug dependence (see section “Method of administration and dosage”);

-– conditions predisposing to the development of pirouette tachycardia (bradycardia, electrolyte imbalance, concomitant use of QT interval prolonging drugs):
+– conditions predisposing to the development of tachycardia of the “pirouette” type (bradycardia, electrolyte imbalance, concomitant use of drugs that prolong the QT interval):

-– brain tumor, intestinal obstruction, cases of acute drug overdose, Reyes syndrome (the antiemetic effect of risperidone may mask the symptoms of these conditions):
+– brain tumor, intestinal obstruction, cases of acute drug overdose, Reis syndrome (the antiemetic effect of risperidone may mask the symptoms of these conditions):

-very common in elderly patients with dementia – urinary tract infections; frequent – nasopharyngitis, upper respiratory tract infections, bronchitis, sinusitis, urinary tract infections, rhinitis, flu-like illness: In elderly patients with dementia, pneumonia, phlegmon;
+very often – in elderly patients with dementia – urinary tract infections; often – nasopharyngitis, upper respiratory tract infections, bronchitis, sinusitis, urinary tract infections, rhinitis, influenza-like diseases: in elderly patients with dementia – pneumonia, phlegmon;

-infrequently, ear infections, viral infections, tonsillitis, eye infections, localized infections, cystitis, onychomycosis, acrodermatitis, respiratory infections.
+uncommon – ear infections, viral infections, tonsillitis, eye infections, localized infections, cystitis, onychomycosis, acrodermatitis, respiratory tract infections.

 rarely – granulocytopenia, agranulocytosis

-rarely – disorders of antidiuretic hormone secretion, diabetic coma.
+rarely – impaired secretion of antidiuretic hormone, diabetic coma.

-often – increased appetite, in elderly patients with dementia – decreased appetite; infrequent – polydipsia, anorexia, diabetes mellitus: rarely – hypoglycemia, water intoxication; very rarely – diabetic ketoacidosis.
+often – increased appetite, in elderly patients with dementia – decreased appetite; infrequently – polydipsia, anorexia, diabetes mellitus: rarely – hypoglycemia, water intoxication; very rarely – diabetic ketoacidosis.

 Mental disorders: very often – insomnia;